awslabs/assisted-log-enabler-for-aws/README.md

 Assisted Log Enabler for AWS is for customers who do not have logging turned on for various services, and lack knowledge of best practices and/or how to turn them on.

 With Assisted Log Enabler for AWS, logging is turned on automatically for the various AWS Services for a customer:
-* Amazon VPC Flow Logs (Single Account and Multi-Account using Organizations)
+* Amazon VPC Flow Logs (Single Account and Multi-Account using AWS Organizations)
 * AWS CloudTrail (Single Account Only)
-* Amazon Elastic Kubernetes Service (EKS) Audit and Authenticator Logs (Single Account and Multi-Account using Organizations)
+* Amazon Elastic Kubernetes Service (EKS) Audit and Authenticator Logs (Single Account and Multi-Account using AWS Organizations)
-* Amazon Route 53 Resolver Query Logs (Single Account and Multi-Account using Organizations)
+* Amazon Route 53 Resolver Query Logs (Single Account and Multi-Account using AWS Organizations)

 Link to related AWS Open Source Blog Post: [Introducing Assisted Log Enabler for AWS](https://aws.amazon.com/blogs/opensource/introducing-assisted-log-enabler-for-aws/)